annika-simo/annika-simo/README.md

 - 👀 I’m interested in software development.
 - 🌱 I’m currently learning python, and I'm a first year compiuter science major.
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: My discord is @harmannika#4082 and my emailis annikasimovart@gmail.com.
+- 📫 How to reach me: My discord is @harmannika#4082 and my email is annikasimovart@gmail.com.